Positivity of divisors on blown-up projective spaces, I: Introduction

 \section{Introduction}

 Ample line bundles are fundamental objects in Algebraic Geometry.
 From the geometric perspective, an ample line bundle is one such that some positive multiple of the underlying divisor moves in a linear system that is large enough to give a projective embedding.
-In numerical terms a divisor is ample if and only if it is in the interior of the real cone generated by nef divisors (Kleiman).
+In numerical terms a divisor is ample if and only if it lies in the interior of the real cone generated by nef divisors (Kleiman).
 Equivalently, a divisor is ample if it intersects positively every closed integral subscheme (Nakai-Moishezon).
-In cohomological terms, an ample line bundle is one such that a twist of a power by any coherent sheaf is generated by the global sections (Serre).
+In cohomological terms, an ample line bundle is one such that a twist of any coherent sheaf by some power is generated by global sections (Serre).
 Over the complex numbers, ampleness of line bundles is also equivalent to the existence of a metric with positive curvature (Kodaira).

 The very ampleness of divisors on blow-ups of projective spaces and other varieties was studied by several authors, e.g. Beltrametti and Sommese \cite{bs}, Ballico and Coppens \cite{baco}, Coppens \cite{coppens,coppens2}, Harbourne \cite{Ha}.
 The notion of $l$-very ampleness of line bundles was introduced by Beltrametti, Francia and Sommese \cite{bfs} and $l$-very ample line bundles on del Pezzo surfaces were classified by Di Rocco \cite{dirocco}.